 Deep cleaning and protecting the mats in your car is essential to keep it looking brand new.
 There are two types of mats: rubber and fabric.
 Let’s take a look at both.

 Fabric car mats are much like carpet.
 They are best cleaned by first vacuuming with a brush attachment.
 Then you can spray an all-purpose cleaner or foaming fabric cleaner, and work it in using a brush.
-Then just wipe them with a microfiber towel.
-If the mats are particularly dirty, then this process may need repeating a few times.
+Then use a wet/vac or extractor to remove the dirt.

 Fabric mats should be protected using a sealant to help repel dirt and water to keep them looking clean.
 I use Gtechniq I1 Smart Fabric, the same sealant I1 use on cloth seats and the carpet.
 You can check out Gtechniq I1 Smart Fabric on Amazon.